Hyperbolic energy and Maskit gluings: Hyperbolic mass

 \subsection{Gluing in three space dimensions}

-We consider the mass of the manifold obtained by boundary-gluing of two three-dimensional manifolds $(M_a,g_a)$, $a=1,2$.
-This includes the Horowitz-Myers metrics which are conformally compactifiable, have no boundary, and have negative mass, as well as Kottler metrics which are conformally compactifiable and have totally geodesic boundaries.
+We consider the mass of the manifold obtained by boundary-gluing two three-dimensional manifolds $(M_a,g_a)$, $a=1,2$.
+This includes the space-part of the Horowitz-Myers metrics which are conformally compactifiable, have no boundary, and have negative mass, as well as Kottler metrics which are conformally compactifiable and have totally geodesic boundaries at finite distance.

 Let us denote by $V_a$ the static potential of the asymptotic backgrounds on $M_a$, $a=1,2$.
 For the spherical components of the boundary at infinity, if any, one only needs to consider the static potential $\sqrt{1+r^2}$, as follows from \eqref{23VII21.1} below.